SillyTavern/Extension-VRM/README.md

     - Enable this checkbox to visualize the 3d grid, model dragging box and body hitboxes.

 2. **Reload button**
-    - Click this button to reload the 3d scene, clear the cache and all vrm models.
+    - Click this button to reload the 3d scene, clear the cache and all VRM models.
 Use it if some bug occurs or if cache starts to hit performance.

 ### Scene Settings